rashaea/Takani-BSD/README.md

 At no contention to the originating community; FreeBSD is being forked and committed to a new development future.
 All originating source code will be replaced and rewritten.

 # Providership Statement
-Takani BSD is established and arranged by the Takani Alien Society; With coordination from the TKAS Foundation.
+Takani BSD is established and arranged through the Takani Alien Society; With coordination from the TKAS Foundation.
 Both Takani Alien Society and the TKAS Foundation are comprised of non-human and extra-terrestrial transmigrants.
 Participation by the community is voluntary and welcomed.